Cerro Blanco (volcano): Composition

 Most of the volcanic rocks found at Cerro Blanco are rhyolites and define two suites of calc-alkaline rocks.
 Minerals encountered in the volcanic rocks include biotite, feldspar, ilmenite, magnetite quartz, less commonly amphibole, clinopyroxene, orthopyroxene, and rarely apatite, allanite-epidote, muscovite, titanite and zircon.
 Fumarolic alteration on the caldera ground has produced alunite, boehmite and kaolinite and deposited opal, quartz and silica.

-Magma temperatures have been estimated to range between 600 and 820 C. The rhyolites erupted at Cerro Blanco appear to form from andesite magmas, through processes such as fractional crystallisation, the absorption of crustal materials and the entry and mixing of new magmas.
+Magma temperatures have been estimated to range between 600 and 820 C but these physical properties (temperature and pressure) are not known with certainty.
+The rhyolites erupted at Cerro Blanco appear to form from andesite magmas, through processes such as fractional crystallisation, the absorption of crustal materials and the entry and mixing of new magmas.
 The magmatic system spans the entire thickness of the crust; the rhyolites are stored in a magma chamber at about 2.5 km depth.
 Magma composition has changed over time, initially becoming more mafic (Note: A volcanic rock relatively rich in iron and magnesium, relative to silicium.) before returning to felsic (Note: Volcanic rocks enriched in elements that are not easily included into a crystal, such as aluminium, potassium, silicium and sodium.) magmas.